chinamike65/hugo-tuolesi/content/book5/book5en.md

 It is precisely because the Prajna Sutra has such extraordinary merits that when preaching the sutra, the Buddha would personally offer his throne to show his respect.

-Even the Buddha respects the Prajna Sutra, and we ordinary people even more so.
+Even the Buddha respects the Prajna Sutra, and we ordinary people should do so even more.

 I am now sitting on the Dharma seat to teach the scriptures, not to respect myself, but to respect the Prajna Sutra all the time in my heart.